Horus Music Publishing

 Flexible and Affordable

 Accessing your publishing royalties doesn’t need to break the bank.
-From just £3 per month, you’ll get an individual songwriter profile to easily manage royalty collection, protect your music rights and connect you with global opportunities.
+From just £3 per month, or £33 a year, you’ll get an individual songwriter profile to easily manage royalty collection, protect your music rights and connect you with global opportunities.

 If you represent or work with 20+ songwriters, let us know and we’ll try to put together a custom, affordable package based on the amount of songwriters you have.